XhovaniM8/MIPS-FPGA/README.md

 ## Introduction

+Based on Digital Design and Computer Architecture 2nd Edition

 **MIPStastic-FPGA** is a detailed and optimized implementation of a MIPS Processor in Verilog.
 The design aims to provide a robust environment for those interested in understanding the intricacies of MIPS architecture and leveraging the capabilities of FPGA for real-time execution.

 ## Features